HaikunXu/FishFreqTree/README.md

 ### Data Format

 The input data frame should include at least four columns named exactly as "lat", "lon", "year", and "quarter".
+The columns "lat" and "lon" represent the latitudinal and longitudinal positions of grid centers, respectively.
 The input data frame should also include various columns that record **length frequency** information with column names = length bin. **This regression tree package works with length frequency data so please make sure the input values sum to 1 across length bins.** An example of the input data can be found [here](https://github.com/HaikunXu/RegressionTree/blob/main/demo/LF.RData).

 ### Model description